An Atheist View

 There is another argument against the honesty of the prophets.
 It applies to all religions and goes as follows: If the prophet of one religion is seen as honest, then there is no reason not to assume that the prophets of all the other religions were honest as well.
 We should treat the proclamations of these prophets the same as we do the first prophet.
 However, religions rarely know about or acknowledge the validity of other faiths.
-No religion views all the prophets of the other religions honesty.
+No religion views all the prophets of the other religions honesty, and literal accuracy.
 If they did, then they would have to believe in a plethora of gods and contradictory convictions.
 Thus, for every prophet, atheists simply side with the majority of people — by not believing his stories.

 Men think epilepsy divine, because they don’t understand it.
 We will one day understand what causes it, and then cease to call it divine.
 And so it is with everything divine in the universe.

 Scripture says that God exists!Religious books such as the Bible, the Quran, Dianetics, or the Hindu Scriptures are often taken as evidence for the existence of gods.
 Yet taking these books as proof for the existence of gods is no different from taking the story of Cinderella as proof for the existence of the good fairy.
 Such books cannot prove the existence of something.

 Adherents of different religions typically provide proofs for the authenticity of their books.
 Yet, these usually convince only those who believe in it anyway, and not the adherents of other religions who have themselves proof for the authenticity of their books.
 We discuss the holy books in detail in the Chapter on Religions, with the Christian Bible and the Muslim Quran in their own articles.